tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 We do not bother varying the size of `Num` since we assume the user is using a 'normal' sized number type like a float or an integer.

+We bench construction as well as one call to `find_colliding_pairs`.

 We define a more specialized `abspiral()`, `abspiral-isize()` that takes an additonal argument which influnces the size of `T`.